bhartiy/learnsellacious/pages/33.email-templates/01.review-rating-email/default.md

 ######2.
 PRODUCT RATING NOTIFICATION

 1. **PRODUCT RATING SUCCESS**: When any user gives rating to the product, rating success email goes to admin, product's seller and buyer.
 In email template, we have 3 different tabs that contain diff info.
-**a.)
-Basic Information**: In basic information, there are all short codes that we can use in email template for admin, seller, and user.
+*** Basic Information**: In basic information, there are all short codes that we can use in email template for admin, seller, and user.
 ![](Screen%20Shot%202020-10-26%20at%205.30.41%20PM.png)

 **b.)
 Email**: In email, you can set email subject in subject text box.
 After that, you can design your own email template for rating success email with the help of short codes in basic information.